fakhriyfasya/documentation/setup-jenkins-agent.md

 ### 2. Create private and public SSH keys.

-The following command creates the private key jenkinsAgent_rsa and the public key jenkinsAgent_rsa.pub.
+The following command creates the private key jenkins_agent_rsa and the public key jenkins_agent_rsa.pub.

 It is recommended to store your keys under ~/.ssh/ so we move to that directory before creating the key pair.
 ```